 - what’s cooking (pipeline sales)

 - social events

 - multi-layered prospecting and marketing system (office & personal)

 This seems like a long list; however, you could break them into two agendas and focus on some on one fortnight and the balance on the other.
 For each topic, whatever actions are identified need to be recorded in the minutes and the person or group who is actioning the task needs to be notified.
 It is essential that it is explained HOW the task should be done and WHEN it should be completed.

 It is also very important that everyone has an opportunity to talk and share their opinion and view.
 This way all members of the team feel valued, that their point of view has at least been considered and that they have some say or at least have a voice.

 Last but not least, mix things up.
 It is great idea to get outside speakers or trainers to come in and chat to the team.
 They can be leaders and sales champions in other industries, because the principles of success are all the same.
 You could also get affiliated company owners like brokers, commercial, auctioneers, conveyancers, marketers and social media people, or you could even ask each member of the team to present or contribute a discussion that would add value, skill and knowledge to the team.

 One thing is for sure, if you do them right, sales meetings can be the backbone of the sales team and the catalyst for building a great culture and team environment.

-If you’d like to learn more about how to manage yourself and your team, make sure you register for my upcoming Real Estate Brilliance seminar.
+If you’d like to learn more about how to manage yourself and your team, make sure you tune in for my upcoming FREE half-day Real Estate Brilliance webinar.